|Instructions for Authors|| > For Authors and Reviewers > Instructions for Authors

 Stephanandra incisa var. macrophylla Hid.
 Takahashi, Bull.
 Kanagawa Pref.
 Mus., Nat.
 Sci.
 20: 13, 1991.—TYPE: Japan.
 Honshu: Izu, Kikurajima Isl, Mt.
 Oyama, elev.
 450 m, Jun 1990, Takahashi 77098 (holotype: KPM; isotype: KPM!).

 • Abbreviation of journal title should follow B-P-H (Botanico-Periodicum-Huntianum; Lawrence et al., 1968, Hunt Botanical Library, Pittsburgh) or B-P-H Supplementum, and that of book follow TL-2 (Taxonomic Literature).
-Online resources of botanical literature may be found at the Harvard University Herbarium website (http://kiki.huh. harvard.edu/databases/publication_index.html).
+Online resources of botanical literature may be found at the Hunt Institute website (https://huntbot.org/bph/) or at the Harvard University Herbarium website (https://kiki.huh.harvard.edu/databases/publication_index.html).

 • Use Index Herbariorum acronyms for designations of herbaria (Thiers, 2016; http://sweetgum.nybg.org/science/ih/).